-- document the accident scene taking photos with your cell phone or another camera, trying to get images from multiple angles, including detailed photos.
+- document the accident scene take photos with your cell phone or another camera, trying to get images from multiple angles, including detailed photos.
 Don’t forget to capture all damage and any injuries, as well as road markings, signs, and surroundings;

-- record the details of other vehicles and persons involved in the accident, including car’s make, model and tag numbers, persons’ names, dates of birth, phone numbers, residence addresses, DL numbers, insurance providers, etc.
+- record the details of other vehicles and persons involved in the accident, including car’s make, model, and tag numbers, persons’ names, dates of birth, phone numbers, residence addresses, DL numbers, insurance providers, etc.

 - record the details of eyewitnesses, if any, including their names, addresses, phone numbers, as well as their brief statements.
-Ask the witnesses to sign their statements or record them using a voice recorder built-into your cell phone.
+Ask the witnesses to sign their statements or record them using a voice recorder built into your cell phone.

 By taking the above steps, you can protect your interests, even if your vision of the accident conflicts with the opinion of the police or your insurance company.
-You will be able to apply to car accident lawyers and to maintain your rights based on the collected evidence.
+You will be able to apply to car accident lawyers and maintain your rights based on the collected evidence.
 However, don’t forget about your own safety, when documenting the scene.

 Don’t Fail to Seek Medical Aid

 In each state drivers involved in a car accident are required to check if anybody is hurt and to render reasonable medical assistance to a person injured.
-Everything seems perfectly clear when you see a person covered in blood, unconscious or crying for help – in this case, you call 911.
+Everything seems perfectly clear when you see a person covered in blood, unconscious, or crying for help – in this case, you call 911.
 But there are minor car accidents, where people get just bumps and bruises with no visible signs of heavier injuries.
 And they can refuse any medical aid, being in shock and feeling no pain because of an adrenaline rush.
-However, later it can turn out that they got nastier injuries and you can be accused of failing to render medical assistance required by the law.
+However, later it can turn out that they got nastier injuries, and you can be accused of failing to render medical assistance required by the law.
 Thus, don’t be deceived by what other people say and call an ambulance based on your common sense even if somebody got only minor visible injuries.

 And it is true for you, too.
 Right after the accident, you can feel no pain at all, but this doesn’t mean you are not hurt.
 Consequences of the accident can manifest themselves later, days and even months after the crash.
 If you called an ambulance, let the paramedics examine you along with other victims.
 And anyway, visit your doctor following the accident for sound medical judgment.
-If some injuries and disorders are detected, and appropriate treatment is prescribed, make sure you follow doctor’s instructions and collect all papers confirming your diagnoses and medical expenses.
+If some injuries and disorders are detected and appropriate treatment is prescribed, make sure you follow the doctor’s instructions and collect all papers confirming your diagnoses and medical expenses.

 Don’t Fight at the Scene

 Getting into a car accident is never a pleasant experience regardless of whether it is your fault or not.
-You are shocked, angry, nervous and even scared, and this is a good mixture of bad emotions to trigger some kind of confrontation with other people involved in the crash or with cops at the scene.
+You are shocked, angry, nervous, and even scared, and this is a good mixture of bad emotions to trigger some kind of confrontation with other people involved in the crash or with cops at the scene.
 But your aggressive behavior cannot help to settle the situation, and it can send you to jail, especially when it comes to confronting the police.

 So, you should try and stay cool when communicating with other people involved in the car crash.
-Start your communication with them with asking if they are all right and offering your help.
-Then don’t try to blame anybody for the accident and avoid using rude words and offenses – just focus on routine things you need to do after a car crash like exchanging information about insurance providers, personal details and so on.
+Start your communication with them by asking if they are all right and offering your help.
+Then don’t try to blame anybody for the accident and avoid using rude words and offenses – just focus on routine things you need to do after a car crash like exchanging information about insurance providers, personal details, and so on.
 This will distract you from the burning desire to put the blame for the accident on someone else while helping to fulfill all the actions required by law.